Name: Noa Bou (NOH-ah BOH)

 Noa was born in the Northern Middleland town of Gam, a rural area close to the bordering mountains between the Middleland and the Upperland.
 It is the most Northern major settlement of the Middlelander territory (though very little trade happens across these treacherous cliffs; most exchange between the Upperland and Middleland is routed through the Outerland desert instead).

 She is the identical twin of Leina Bou and the younger sister of Thuja Bou.
 Like most Northern Middlelanders, Noa’s mothers and grandmothers were subsistence farmers who supplemented with hunting and gathering.
 As a result of geographic isolation, she and her sisters were given basic schooling at home by government-sanctioned tutors, but received little vocation-centric training, which is more widely available in the wealthier Southern region of the Middleland (close to the capital city of Suda).

-When the community-shared farmland is eventually co-opted by military to feed a base that the central government establishes near Gam, Noa and her twin sister see no future in their town and begin traveling (by means of train-hopping) at around the age of 17.
-After a time, they become bootleggers to support themselves, but tell their mothers and extended family that they have joined the military–and were assigned to handle rebellions deep in the Outerland desert–as a cover story.
+When the community-shared farmland was co-opted by the military to feed a base that the central government established near Gam, Noa and her twin sister saw no future in their town and began traveling (by means of train-hopping) at around the age of 17.
+After a time, they became bootleggers to support themselves.
+As a cover story, they told their mothers and extended family that they work for the military and that they were assigned to handle rebellions deep in the Outerland desert.

 Only their older sister Thuja knows what they’re really up to.
 Though she highly disapproves, she keeps their secret out of a strong sense of loyalty.

 Not very prudent with their resources and not exceptionally good at drug-dealing, Noa and Leina frequently find themselves broke and on the run from authorities.